SAGRNN: Self-Attentive Gated RNN for Binaural Speaker Separation with Interaural Cue Preservation

 The self-attention block is illustrated in Fig.~\ref{fig:subfig:self-attention}.
 We first divide a 3-D representation into a set of 2-D slices $\mathbf{Z} \in \mathbb{R}^{M \times N}$, where $M = R$ for intra-chunk modeling and $M = S$ for inter-chunk modeling.
 Each slice is linearly projected to a query matrix $\mathbf{Q}$, a key matrix $\mathbf{K}$ and a value matrix $\mathbf{V}$ by three different projection layers, where $\mathbf{Q}, \mathbf{K}, \mathbf{V} \in \mathbb{R}^{M \times D}$ and $D$ is set to 64.
 We apply a scaled dot-product attention function: where $SoftMax(\cdot)$ denotes the softmax function across columns.
 The output of the attention function is computed as a weighted sum of the values, where the weight assigned to each value is derived by measuring the similarities between the queries and the keys.
 Subsequently, all the attention output slices are merged and then linearly projected back to the size of the input 3-D representation.
 With a skip connection, this representation is concatenated with the input to the self-attention block, and then projected back to the original size.
-By leveraging the relevance among features at different time steps, the self-attention produces a dynamic representation in adapting to different acoustic conditions.
+The use of self-attention is motivated by its recent success on monaural speech enhancement and dereverberation~\cite{koizumi2020speech, zhao2020monaural}, which has demonstrated its capability of capturing long-term dependencies in target speech and interference.
+By leveraging the relevance among features at different time steps, self-attention produces a dynamic representation in adapting to different acoustic conditions.